 Portland, OR is home to one of the most haunted places in the state, Kells Irish Restaurant & Bar.
 Come Explore its mystery with Haunted Journeys.

-Please click on tags below to see more properties like this one!
+Please select from the tags below to see more listings like this.